 Action Man – or Man of Action?

-This is a talk we gave on a weekend away for another church when working with their teenagers.
-We split into lads and ladies groups.
-I don't know what happened in the girls session (sorry!) but here's what we laid down for the lads.
-We had an age range of 11 to 18 so we treated them all as adults, all were equal, all had valid stuff to say.
+This talk was aimed at lads aged 11 to 18 where we treated them all as adults, listened and recognised we all had valid stuff to say.
 In a younger aged group, this may not work, words will need to be cut, pictures added, more activity added.
 You know your group.
+Create a space that allows everyone to feel comfortable and relaxed.
+Lots of content…

 Thanks to Joe P for his help with this session.

 What does it mean to be a real man?
-Brainstorm and then feed back out loud, onto powerpoint or onto a flipchart.
-Have 2 sections:
+Brainstorm and then feed back out loud, onto PowerPoint or onto a flipchart (paper, remember that…?!)

 1. What the world thinks a man should be